Welcome to Braille Codes#

 As I note in the about page, I’m very new to braille.
 Developing this site is part of my learning.
 Also, I’m learning braille to use a braille input device, not, at least initially, to read physical braille.
 Keep that in mind as you’re reading, my terminology blunders might be explained by that perspective.

-I mention the above to address how codes are written in the various references.
+I mention this to address how codes are written in the various references.
 For example, in the letters table for ‘a’, the cells field is simply the number 1.
 This means press and release the 1 key in an editable area and you should have an ‘a’.
 Similarly, ‘g’, for example, the cells field has the string, 1, 2, 4, 5.
 This means press and release the 1, 2, 4, and 5 keys simultaneously, and you should get a ‘g’.

 Considering 6 dots can represent only 64 characters, including space, braille uses sequences to represent larger character sets.
 That is, to type an at sign ‘@’, for example, you press and release the 4 key, then press and release the 1 key.
 You should see the at sign in your text, e.g., typing an email address.